Articles of Incorporation and By-Laws

 d.
 To record and maintain the minutes of the membership meetings, both regular and special, and to present and read such minutes upon demand.

 e.
-Although not officially in By Laws, the Secretary is responsible for obtaining insurance for all events that involve card in motion (DE, Autox, Tours).
+Although not officially in By Laws, the Secretary is responsible for obtaining insurance for all events that involve cars in motion (DE, Autox, Tours).
 Also, responsible to get waiver forms to event chair, and to keep completed forms on file for 7 years.

 Section 1 Standing Committees